paulchrisluke/quill-nuxsaas/docs/CHAT_FRONTEND_PLAN.md

 - Keep everything **UI-only** for now: no API calls, no LLM wiring.
 - Fit naturally into existing Nuxt SaaS structure and naming.

+### Reference implementation

+- Follow the structure from [nuxt-ui-templates/chat](https://github.com/nuxt-ui-templates/chat/tree/main) as the canonical UI starting point.
+- Mirror its layout patterns (dashboard shell, prompt in footer, scrollable messages) using Nuxt UI components rather than custom wrappers.
+- When external fetching is unavailable, keep the layout aligned with the documented component examples so we can swap in the template markup once access is restored.

 ---

 ## High-Level Architecture